atrathbone/Ghost-Hunt-Meltdown/projectPlan.md

 -get player to move-DONE
--constrain the movement within the frame of the image-DONE -add boxes and dont allow player to walk thorough them -DONE -add static ghost and mark player as spotted when in line of sight -allow for boxes to be blocking line of sight
+-constrain the movement within the frame of the image-DONE -add boxes and dont allow player to walk thorough them -DONE -add static ghost and mark player as spotted when in line of sight -DONE -allow for boxes to be blocking line of sight
 -change fps to 30 and create a frame counter for movement/ animation-DONE -animate sprites-DONE